pankajparashar-zz/pankajparashar.github.io/_posts/2015-03-06-todo-app-react-js.md

 layout: post
 title: Building a Todo app with React.js
 type: post
-excerpt: This is my very first attempt with React.js to build a basic ToDo app.
-Off late, React has gained massive traction as a JavaScript library for building user interfaces largely because it is built by Facebook and the engineers have challenged the age-old best practice for separation of concerns.
+excerpt: This is my first attempt with React.js to build a basic Todo app.
+React has gained massive traction as a JavaScript library for building user interfaces largely because it is built by Facebook and their engineers have challenged the age-old best practice for separation of concerns.
 We'll learn how.
 ---

 In this article, we'll build an extremely simple app using Facebook's [react.js](http://facebook.github.io/react/).
 If you are unfamiliar with this library, then I would strongly recommend reading the complete tutorial on building a [Comment system](http://facebook.github.io/react/docs/tutorial.html) using React.

+> This article has been updated several times in the past few months, to prevent it from becoming outdated in lieu with the rapid changes in the react.js library

 ### Thinking in components

 The fundamental way of building a React.js app is to break down your app into bunch of useful components and then work your way backwards to build them separately.
-Once the individual compoenents are ready, we can wire them up to exchange data between the components.
-For instance, our ToDo app can be decomposed into the following components and hierarchies,
+Once the individual components are ready, we can wire them up to exchange data between the components.
+For instance, our Todo app can be decomposed into the following components and hierarchies,

 {% highlight sh %}
 - TODO APP